globocom/secDevLabs/owasp-top10-2017-apps/a10/games-irados/README.md

 ## Attack narrative

-Now that you know the purpose of this app, what could possibly go wrong?
-The following section describes how an attacker could identify and eventually find sensitive information about the app or it's users.
+Now that you know the purpose of this app, what could go wrong?
+The following section describes how an attacker could identify and eventually find sensitive information about the app or its users.
 We encourage you to follow these steps and try to reproduce them on your own to better understand the attack vector! 😜

 ### 👀

 #### Poor application log might mask malicious requests made to the server

-With the goal of verifying how an application handles events that are considered malicious, two attacks will be done to test it:
+To verify how an application handles events that are considered malicious, two attacks will be done to test it:
 * Brute forcing the login screen
 * Brute forcing the coupon validation screen